emoncms/task/readme.md

 ## Installation
 As any other module: clone this repository in the Modules directory of your emonCMS installation and update database.
-You also need to update your emonCMS from here: [emonCMS task module support](https://github.com/carboncoop/emoncms/tree/task_module_support)
+You also need to update your emonCMS from here: [emonCMS with Task Module support](https://github.com/carboncoop/emoncms/tree/task_module_support)

 ## Features
 - Create tasks